Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Leitmotif: The Avengers Theme, the latter half of which is the more famous victory fanfare for the group.

-- Meaningful Name: The original team finally came together out of a shared sense of loss at Agent Coulsons death.
+- The original team finally came together out of a shared sense of loss at Agent Coulson's death, with everyone promising to avenge his death, and anyone else killed during Loki's invasion of Earth.

 - One-Man Army: The non-superpowered members are still among the most dangerous people on the planet.
 Just six of them were able to hold off an entire alien invasion long enough for Natasha to shut down the portal, with only the Chitauri's sheer numbers posing a threat.